Debbie Hughes: Games, cards and software

 Hughes' work has been seen in the CD Rom games JumpRaven and Dust.
 The Bookworm's Illustrated Classic Series, The Learning Company's Learn to Speak Series, and Reader Rabbit feature her artwork.
 She also created animation work for Dust, Reader Rabbit and the Bookworm's Illustrated Classic Series.

 Her collectible game card work includes illustrations for Wizards of the Coast, Thunder Castle Games, DragonStorm Games, Gatekeeper Press, Mayfair Games, Companion Games, Last Unicorn Games, Five Rings Publishing, Precedence Entertainment, and Iron Crown Enterprises.

 Recent work

-Debbie's work "Dark Streets" is featured in Neither Beginnings nor Endings, The JordanCon 2022 Anthology.
+Hughes' work "Dark Streets" is featured in Neither Beginnings nor Endings, The JordanCon 2022 Anthology.

-Debbie's work was featured in the 2020 December issue of Utopia Magazine where she was interviewed by the Editor Tristan Evarts.
+Hughes' work was featured in the 2020 December issue of Utopia Magazine where she was interviewed by the Editor Tristan Evarts.
 This is a very in depth interview with many of Debbie's published and unpublished works.